 If you have typical hypothyroid symptoms, but your lab tests are 'normal', your Dr may have prescribed you with an antidepressant, pain killer, or insomnia medication, rather than running the full gamut of pathology tests required for accurate diagnosis and treatment.
 Many thyroid conditions are resulting from chronic nutrient deficiencies, including essential minerals like selenium, iron and iodine as well as vitamin D - ALL of which are required by the thyroid to make sufficient levels of thyroid hormones.
 Yet the majority of Dr's are failing to even test these nutrient levels, let alone consider prescribing adequate doses.

-There’s no doubt thyroid physiology is complex, requiring the adequate production, conversion and uptake of thyroid hormone for optimal function.
+There's no doubt thyroid physiology is highly complex, requiring an in depth knowledge of the endocrine system and experience in treating these disorders, and this is something I sadly see lacking in conventional medicine.
 If any of these steps are skipped, you will continue to experience hypothyroid symptoms.
-The tricky part is, not all of these necessary steps may show up in standard pathology tests, which is another reason so many hypothyroid sufferers fail to get diagnosed OR continue to experience hypothyroid symptoms, despite taking thyroid medication.
+The tricky part is, not all of these necessary steps may show up in standard pathology tests, which is another reason so many hypothyroid sufferers fail to get diagnosed, OR continue to experience hypothyroid symptoms, despite taking thyroid medication.

 There are many factors that can influence your thyroid function and why you may not be responding to treatment effectively.

-So as you can see there are many intricate factors that influence thyroid function and pathology results, which is why it’s essential to find a very experienced Dr or natural health practitioner to assess your case very thoroughly, and who will also take your symptoms into account, not just your pathology results and view you as more than just a number on a page.
+As you can see there are many intricate factors that influence thyroid function and pathology results, which is why it's essential to find a very experienced Dr or natural health practitioner to assess your case very thoroughly, and who will also take your symptoms into account, not just your pathology results because you're more than just a number on a page.